 When getting in touch, please let me know you wish to see me at my Harley street practice, as I have several other practices across the country.
 Since I'm often busy with clients, email/text queries are more convenient (but by all means contact me by phone if that is your preferred method).

-The fee for a 55 minute session in Harley st is £90.
+The fee for a regular 55 minute session in Harley st is £100.

 - A cognitive behavioral approach to panic disorder